Dimterion/stories-platform/README.md

 Once the project is running:

+- Navigate to the appropriate page from the Home page or Header (Story Player / Story Editor; Play / Create tabs)
+- Check Instructions or About page for additional information
-- Story Player interface can be seen (Play Stories tab)
+- Story Player interface can be accessed through the Story Player page (Play tab)
 - Users can view a simple example of an interactive story
 - Users can upload other stories in JSON format
-- Create Stories tab switches interface to Story Editor
+- Create tab switches page to Story Editor
 - Users can fill in the fields to create their own interactive stories
 - Users can add/delete/edit stories nodes and stories choices
 - Users can view story diagram with nodes and choices
-- Users can import existing stories into the editor or export the ones they create in JSON format
+- Users can import existing stories into the editor or export the ones they create in JSON or HTML format

 ## <a id="screenshots"></a>📷 Screenshots/Video